aeroimperial-optimization/sos-chordal-decomposition-pmi/README.md

 In the SOSexampelYalmip.m, we demonstrated three methods
 * Method 1 is the standard SOS approach:
 * Method 2 is based on SOS matrix decompsotion; See [2] for details
-* Method 3 is based on the correlative sparsity tehcnique, which is orginally proposed by Waki et al 2006; See [1] for a comparsion with DSOS/SDSOS techniques
+* Method 3 is based on the correlative sparsity technique, which was orginally proposed by Waki et al 2006; See [1] for a comparsion with DSOS/SDSOS techniques

 Also, note that
 * 1) Methods 2 & 3 are equivalent and are in general more conservative than Method 1